-Anxiety is a survival instinct that has evolved over millions of years in order to protect us.
-It is a series of reflexes and responses that affect our
+ANXIETY is a vital part of being human.
+A survival instinct that has evolved over millions of years in order to protect us, it invloves a

-mind and body as we become pepared to avoid or deal with dangerous situations.
+series of reflexes, reactions and responses in our mind and body as we become prepared to avoid or deal with dangerous situations.

 ...
 Imagine you're lying on a beach.
 It's a beautiful day, the sun is shining and there is a gentle breeze wafting over your body.
 Sounds of nature fill